Allen rallies Bills past Jets | Devdiscourse

 Josh Allen overcame a four-turnover performance to rush for a touchdown and throw for another in the fourth quarter as the Buffalo Bills rallied to a 17-16 win over the New York Jets on Sunday in East Rutherford, N.J.
 Allen scored from 3 yards out to trim New York's lead to 16-10 early in the fourth quarter before his underthrown ball was reeled in by John Brown for a 38-yard touchdown with 3 minutes to play.
 Allen finished 24 of 37 for 254 yards passing.

-Le'Veon Bell reeled in a touchdown pass and two-point conversion pass in his first game in nearly 20 months for the Jets, who were victimized by kicker Kaare Vedvik misfiring on both an extra-point attempt and a 45-yard field-goal attempt.
+In his first game since the 2017 season, Le'Veon Bell reeled in a touchdown pass and a two-point conversion pass for the Jets, who were hurt by kicker Kaare Vedvik misfiring on both an extra-point attempt and a 45-yard field-goal attempt.
 Four-time Pro Bowl linebacker C.J.
 Mosley returned an interception 17 yards for a touchdown in the first quarter and joined defensive tackle Steve McLendon in recovering a fumble.
 Linebacker Neville Hewitt also had an interception and New York added safety in its first game under new defensive coordinator Gregg Williams.

-Signed to a four-year, $52.5 million contract with the Jets in offseason, Bell made a shoestring catch from Sam Darnold for a 9-yard touchdown with 7:02 remaining in the third quarter.
+Signed to a four-year, $52.5 million contract with the Jets in offseason, Bell made a shoestring catch from Sam Darnold for a 9-yard touchdown midway through the third quarter.
 Bell provided the exclamation point as he jumped to snare the two-point conversion attempt and give the Jets a 16-0 lead.
 Bell, who rushed for 60 yards and had six catches for 32 more, became the fastest player in NFL history to reach 8,000 yards from scrimmage following a 5-yard gain on his first carry of the contest.
-The 27-year-old Bell was playing in his 63rd game, one fewer than that of Pro Football Hall of Famer Eric Dickerson.
+The 27-year-old Bell was playing in his 63rd game, one fewer than Pro Football Hall of Famer Eric Dickerson.

-Darnold completed 28 of 41 passes for 175 yards, with Jamison Crowder proving as a trusty outlet following his 14-catch, 99-yard performance.
+Darnold completed 28 of 41 passes for 175 yards, with Jamison Crowder emerging as a trusty outlet with a 14-catch, 99-yard performance.
 The Jets seized the early lead as Mosley snared the ball after it caromed off the hands of wide receiver Cole Beasley before rumbling 17 yards for a touchdown.

 New York extended its lead to 8-0 lead early in the third quarter after its swarming defense swallowed up veteran running back Frank Gore inside the end zone for a safety. --Field Level Media